anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

   - HEMP shall provide capabilities for the centralised management of all security policies.
   -
 * - hem.sec.002
-  - HEMP shall provide capabilities for the centralised tracking of compliance.
+  - HEMP shall provide capabilities for the centralised tracking of compliance of all security requirements (:ref:`ref_model/chapters/chapter07:consolidated security requirements`).
   -
 * - hem.sec.003
   - HEMP shall provide capabilities for insights into changes that resulted for resource non-compliance.